edrlab/members/content/members/Pratsam.md

 ig: []
 services: []
 tags: []
-categories: ['Consulting', 'Publishing', 'Production', 'Distribution', 'Aggregation', 'Hardware', 'Reading Apps']
+categories: ['Accessibility', 'Reading Systems', 'Software & AI']
 summary: "Everyone deserves equal access to information, yet people with visual impairments or reading disabilities often face barriers with traditional media.
 With over 15 years of experience, Pratsam provides specialized software for the production and online distribution of accessible publications.
 Our systems fully support international DAISY and EPUB standards, offering a complete ecosystem from content management platforms to playback apps for smartphones, computers, smart speakers, and specialized assistive devices."
 active: true
 layout: members